dextorious/NumericalIntegration.jl/README.md

 - TrapezoidalEvenFast
 - SimpsonEven
 - SimpsonEvenFast

+Only Trapezoidal methods are available for cumumlative integrals.

 All methods containing "Even" in the name assume evenly spaced data.
 All methods containing "Fast" omit basic correctness checks and focus on performance.
 Consequently, the fast methods will segfault or produce incorrect results if you supply incorrect data (vectors of different lengths, etc.).